Azure-Samples/functions-dotnet-migrating-console-apps/README.md

 <img src="https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/HttpTriggerWithAuthz.PNG?raw=true" alt="Create an Http Trigger"></img>

 # Adding Code
+The following are steps that you should follow if you're using Azure functions for the first time.
+If you don't care about the details, just click the upload button and upload [the 3 files in the code sample](https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/tree/master/code) along with the .exe (and .dll's it requires)
+--
 1. Select the run.csx file under **View files**

 <img src="https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/AddingCodeRunCsx.PNG?raw=true" alt="Adding code to run.csx"></img>

-Replace the code in **Run.csx** with [ConsoleApp Function Code](https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/code/run.csx?raw=true)
+2. Replace the code in **Run.csx** with [ConsoleApp Function Code](https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/code/run.csx?raw=true)

-Since the code uses Json.Net, create a [Project.Json](https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/code/Project.json?raw=true) file.
+3. Since the code uses Json.Net, create a [Project.Json](https://github.com/Azure-Samples/functions-dotnet-migrating-console-apps/blob/master/code/Project.json?raw=true) file.

+# Configuring the Sample
 We have now created a generic function that can run any console application.
-The configuration of which console app to run is specified in a new **FunctionConfig.json** in the following example config we specify the function to run **FFMpeg.exe**
+You can specify which console app to run in a file called **FunctionConfig.json** in the following example config we specify the function to run **FFMpeg.exe**
 ```
 {
     "name": "consoleAppToFunctions",